celo-org/docs/blog/31-03-2023-comprehensive-guide-to-building-a-token-bridge-on-celo/comprehensive-guide-to-building-a-token-bridge-on-celo.md

 It's now time to create a node server that will listen for the Deposit event in our contract.

-Create an index.js file in the same folder as wrapper.js, you can decide to keep it anywhere too.
+Create a watchMumbai.js file in the same folder as wrapper.js, you can decide to keep it anywhere too.
 Inside here, we can use the Celo ContractKit.
 The ContractKit is a library used for interacting with the Celo blockchain.
 Import the kit like below

 ```javascript
 const {